-Substitutes are required to pass all background checks, complete the STEDI course (if non-certified), attend an orientation if applicable, and provide all requested documentation before being approved as a substitute teacher.
+Substitutes are required to pass all background checks, complete the STEDI course OR attend an orientation if applicable, and provide all requested documentation before being approved as a substitute teacher.
 The following background checks are performed.
 The entire process can take up to 3 weeks to complete.
+Please note that the substitute hiring process has been updated for the 23-24 school year.